 - Lawyers.com is a lawyer ratings and directory platform that is tightly integrated with Martindale-Hubbell, a longtime peer review attorney rating service.
 Learn more about Lawyers.com.

-- LegalMatch is a lawyer directory that attorneys pay a monthly membership fee to be a part of.
-In turn, LegalMatch handles some client intake duties so that lawyers can easily choose which potential clients to respond to.
+- LegalMatch is a lawyer directory where attorneys pay a monthly fee to be connected with potential clients actively looking for an attorney.
 Learn more about LegalMatch.

 - LegalZoom is a lawyer directory with two types of attorney networks—plan attorneys and local attorneys—that connect legal consumers with lawyers.
 Learn more about LegalZoom.